Yalton/CSCI_Capstone/README.md

 - Currently only compatible with python 3.6-3.9, but should function for 3.10 once Open3D releases the patch supporting it
 - software is opensource under the LGPL Liscense, pull requests are welcomed: see LISCENSE

 ![MakingTheBestOfIt](pothole.jpg "Caught Something?")
+> Example of the problem this software is designed to solve

 ## Hardware requirements